 TEST 2: Manually Creating A Rich Condition To Test The O2 Sensor

-The fastest and easiest way to induce a rich condition is by spraying a little starting fluid into the engine while it's running.
+The fastest and easiest way to induce a rich air/fuel mixture is by spraying a little starting fluid into the engine while it's running.
 My preferred method is to spray starting fluid into a vacuum hose.

-Once the starting fluid hits the engine cylinders, you'll get an instant rich condition which will make the O2 sensor respond by producing its maximum voltage (0.900 Volts +) and you'll be able to see this on your scan tool (in Live Data mode).
+Once the starting fluid hits the engine cylinders, you'll get an instant rich air/fuel mixture.
+The oxygen sensor should react by immediately producing its maximum voltage (0.900 Volts +).

 Start your Honda and let it idle for about 15 minutes, since you need a warmed up engine to get the O2 sensor to activate.

-You should see The voltage numbers of the O2 sensor moving between 0.100 and 0.900 Volts constantly on your multimeter's display after the engine has been running for 15 minutes.
+The voltage numbers of the O2 sensor should moving between 0.100 and 0.900 Volts constantly on your multimeter's display after the engine has been running for 15 minutes.

 If the voltage value stays fixed, don't worry about this yet, continue to the next step.

-With the engine running, spray a little starting fluid into a vacuum hose (that has engine vacuum) while you observe your scan tool's display screen.
+With the engine running, spray a little starting fluid into a vacuum hose (that has engine vacuum) while you observe your multimeter's display screen.

 If you spray too much, there's a good chance that the engine will stall.
 If it happens, just restart the engine and repeat the step and spray less starting fluid.

-The oxygen sensor should immediately report 0.800 to 0.900 Volts, as you spray the short bursts of starting fluid into the vacuum hose.
+The oxygen sensor should immediately report 0.800 to 0.900 Volts, as you spray the short bursts of carb cleaner into the vacuum hose.
 And as long as you're spraying (without the engine stalling), the voltage should stay there.

 When you stop spraying, the O2 sensor values should come down and within a few seconds, they should start oscillating between 0.100 Volts to 0.900 Volts.

-CASE 1: O2S11 voltage numbers spiked to 0.900 Volts when you sprayed carb spray into the vacuum hose -This tells you that the oxygen sensor is OK at this point in time.
-It does not need to be replaced, since whatever's causing the PCM to think it's fried is something else.
+CASE 1: The oxygen sensor voltage numbers immediately spiked to 0.900 Volts when you sprayed carb spray into the vacuum hose.
+This tells you that the oxygen sensor is OK at this point in time.
+It does not need to be replaced, since whatever's causing the computer to think it's fried is something else.

 For more info on this, go to the section: Oxygen Sensor Codes Keep Coming Back.

-CASE 2: O2S11 voltage numbers DID NOT spike to 0.900 Volts when you sprayed carb spray into the vacuum hose -This confirms that Bank 1 Oxygen Sensor 1 is no longer working.
+CASE 2: The oxygen sensor voltage DID NOT react when you sprayed carb spray into the vacuum hose.
+This confirms that oxygen sensor is no longer working.
 You can replace the oxygen sensor.

 TEST 3: Manually Creating A Lean Condition To Test The O2 Sensor

-By creating a large intake manifold vacuum leak (with the engine running), the air/fuel mixture will instantly become lean.
+Once this large vacuum hose is disconnected (with the engine running), the air/fuel mixture will instantly become lean.
 This will cause the oxygen sensor to produce its minimum voltage (between 0.100 to 0.200 Volts).
-We'll be able to see this low voltage reading on the scan tool's display.
+We'll be able to see this low voltage reading on your multimeter's display.

-The hose we'll disconnect is the one that connects the intake manifold to the vacuum brake booster.
+As mentioned above, the hose that we'll disconnect is the one that connects the intake manifold to the vacuum brake booster.
 You don't have to remove it completely, just crack it open enough to get a good vacuum leak.

 Alright, here are the test steps:

-Crank and start your 1.6L Civic's engine.
+Crank and start your Honda Civic's engine.
 Let the engine run for about 15 minutes.